Extended field theories are local and have classifying spaces: Smooth symmetric monoidal -categories

-The target category for our functors will be the category of simplicial sets $\sset$ and we will present an $(\infty,1)$-category of sheaves of symmetric monoidal $(\infty,n)$-categories by a particular model structure (following Barwick \cite{Barwick.CSS} in the case of $\Delta^{\times n}$).
-We begin by taking the injective model structure on $\PSh_\Delta(\Delta^{\times n}\times \Gamma\times \cartsp)$.
-To encode the Segal conditions for $Δ$ and $Γ$, completeness conditions for~$Δ$, and descent conditions for $\cartsp$ on these objects, we perform a left Bousfield localization of this model category.
+We will present the $(\infty,1)$-category of sheaves of symmetric monoidal $(\infty,d)$-categories by a particular model structure, following Barwick \cite{Barwick.CSS} in the case of $\Delta^{\times d}$ and Toën \cite{Toen} for symmetric monoidal $(∞,d)$-categories.
+We begin by taking the injective model structure on $\sPSh(\stcart\times \Gamma\times \Delta^{\times d})$.
+To encode the Segal conditions for $Δ$ and $Γ$, completeness conditions for~$Δ$, and descent conditions for $\stcart$ on these objects, we perform a left Bousfield localization of this model category.

-\begin{notation} Fix some $n≥0$, which corresponds to $n$ in $(∞,n)$-categories.
-The functor is defined as the composition

-where the first functor is the Yoneda embedding, the second functor is the inclusion of presheaves of sets into simplicial presheaves, and the third functor is induced by the projection functor $Δ^{\times n}⨯Γ⨯\cartsp→Γ$.
-Analogously, we define functors